Same-sex marriage in Tennessee: Legislative action

 On March 6, 2023, the Tennessee House voted 74–22 in favor of legislation proposed by Representative Monty Fritts to explicitly allow public officials to refuse to solemnize a marriage if they cite their "conscience or religious beliefs".
 The bill was amended in 2024 to allow officials to refuse to perform marriages without providing any reason for their refusal.
 Clerks would remain obliged to issue licenses.
 The legislation passed the Senate, and was signed into law by Governor Bill Lee on February 21, 2024.
 Critics have noted that this law could be used to discriminate against same-sex, interracial, interfaith and immigrant couples.

 In 2025, Representative Gino Bulso and Senator Mark Pody introduced unconstitutional legislation to the General Assembly to create a form of covenant marriage exclusively limited to opposite-sex couples.
 The proposed Tennessee Covenant Marriage Act would "create covenant marriage, which is entered into by one male and one female, who understand and agree that marriage is a lifelong relationship".
 The Freedom From Religion Foundation Action Fund stated it was "strongly opposed" to the bill, calling it a "religiously motivated attempt to roll back marriage rules to a time when women were viewed as little more than their husband's property."

+In 2026, HB1473 was introduced by Gino Bulso in the House which will allow private individuals and organizations to not recognize same-sex marriages without facing punishment.
+The bill was passed in the House by 68-24 vote, with votes split along party lines, with 68 Republican members supporting and 24 Democrat members opposing the bill.